Elvis Presley – ’68 Comeback Special 50th Anniversary Edition

 The anniversary of this electrifying moment in rock n’ roll history will continue into 2019 when NBC and Ken Ehrlich Productions team up for a 2-hour primetime television tribute to the original special.

-The ’68 Comeback Special (at the time titled “Singer Presents…ELVIS”) aired on December 3, 1968 and was a pivotal broadcast event that upped-the-ante on Elvis’ career, the evolution of pop culture and the history of television.
+The ’68 Comeback Special (at the time titled “Singer Presents…ELVIS”) aired on December 3, 1968, and was a pivotal broadcast event that upped-the-ante on Elvis’ career, the evolution of pop culture, and the history of television.
 By 1968, prior to the broadcast, Elvis was no longer seen by the mainstream as the atomic-powered rock and roll pioneer.
-Since his discharge from the United States Army in 1960, Elvis’ career path careened through a string of low-budget (though often successful) formulaic films while the rock music scene was exploding with innovation, experimentation, and an urgency to complement the turbulent era.
+Since his discharge from the United States Army in 1960, Elvis’s career path careened through a string of low-budget (though often successful) formulaic films while the rock music scene was exploding with innovation, experimentation, and urgency to complement the turbulent era.
 Elvis hadn’t performed in public since 1961 and hadn’t appeared on television since 1960.